 The term ESG, which stands for Environmental, Social, and Governance, is becoming more of a mainstream topic in today's news.
 Regardless of your position on its implementation's impact on our economy and society at large, the reality is ESG is quickly becoming a popular way for investors to evaluate companies in which they might want to invest.

 While it may be challenging for oil and gas companies to implement, and it might seem like it could negatively affect profits, investors are interested in companies that implement effective ESG programs and whose business plans contribute to society in a tangible and sustainable way.

-This article will present the current facts regarding ESG and discuss its possible impact on the oil and gas industry.
+This article will present the current facts regarding ESG and discuss the specific ways ESG can impact the oil and gas industry.

 What is ESG Reporting

 ESG reporting criteria are based on a set of standards for a company’s operations that balance environmental impact, social consciousness, and corporate governance issues.
 Investors, customers, and wider stakeholders get a snapshot of the business's impact in these three areas.ESG reporting helps organizations be transparent about risks and opportunities related to sustainability and ensures they consider their impact on sustainability issues.

 In light of recent events, ESG has gained additional significance: companies have the responsibility and resources to create a more sustainable and resilient future and invest intangible results that investors are looking for.

 What are ESG Metrics?

 To quantify ESG performance, investors need precise ESG metrics and tools to guide their investment process, particularly in the age of sustainable investing.
 The ESG objectives of investors and companies must be clearly articulated, aligned, and measurable.

 The three main categories of ESG should be understood when defining metrics.
 Various metrics matter to each industry and organization, but metrics commonly tracked include: